How Motorcycle Accidents Are Different Than Car Accidents

 Motorcycles must maintain a fine balance at high speeds.
 Debris in the road like sand, gravel, pebbles, and even grass, can result cause the bike’s tires to lose traction.
 The motorcyclist can quickly lose control on such surfaces, resulting in dangerous high-speed crashes.

 When a biker hits a patch of gravel left by a landscaper, utility company, or construction worker, proving fault requires a thorough investigation.
 Photos, videos, and witness statements can help you establish fault.
-A skilled motorcycle accident lawyer can help gather the necessary evidence to establish fault, especially in complicated situations where the responsible party is not clear.
+A skilled Michigan motorcycle accident lawyer can help gather the necessary evidence to establish fault, especially in complicated situations where the responsible party is not clear.

 Not All Injury Lawyers Are Equipped to Handle Motorcycle Accident Claims